Neural models

 Models that rely on a joint representation of the query and the document.

-XPM Configxpmir.neural.cross.CrossScorer(*, checkpoint, encoder)[source]
+XPM Configxpmir.neural.cross.CrossScorer(*, encoder)[source]

 Query-Document Representation Classifier